PagerDuty/developer-docs/docs/webhooks/05-v1-Overview.md

 # v1 Overview

-import Alert from 'react-bootstrap/Alert' import Tabs from 'react-bootstrap/Tabs' import Tab from 'react-bootstrap/Tab' import TabContainer from 'react-bootstrap/TabContainer'

 Webhooks let you receive HTTP callbacks when interesting events happen within your PagerDuty account.
 Details surrounding the interesting event will be sent via HTTP POST to a URL that you specify.